Tanishq2505/Acadata/README.md

 - Stores data locally and sends none to the internet ensuring security.

 Update notes:
-- Added time table section.
-- Bug Fixes.
+- Bug Fixed in marks screen when no marks are available.